ijnek/naosoccer_pos_action/README.md

     `ros2 topic pub --once start_pos_action std_msgs/msg/Bool '{data: true}'`

+## Using a different motion.

-Pos file can be specified using rosargs in step 3, such as:
+Pos files define the different motions, and can be specified using a ros parameter for the naosoccer_pos_action node.
+To set the parameter, when running the naosoccer_pos_action node in the steps above, instead do the following:

 ```
 ros2 run naosoccer_pos_action linear --ros-args -p "file:=src/naosoccer_pos_action/pos/tilt.pos"